-The partners relatively easily agreed that deterring the Iraqis from invading Saudi Arabia was a key goal.
-It was slightly more difficult to achieve consensus on pushing Saddam's forces out of Kuwait and back into Iraq.
-Ultimately, the partners reached consensus and maintained cohesion.
+It was relatively easy for the partners to agree that deterring the Iraqis from invading Saudi Arabia was a key goal.
+It was slightly more difficult to achieve consensus on pushing Saddam Hussein's forces out of Kuwait and back into Iraq.
+Ultimately, consensus was reached and cohesion maintained.
 The command and control system that emerged enabled the coalition to pursue those objectives effectively, thereby enhancing the cohesion of the coalition.

-A joint directorate of planning between the United States and Saudi Arabia was established in the two weeks following Saddam's invasion.
-A coalition, coordination, communication, and integration center was established and became the cornerstone of the combined operations.
-It provided the link between the two parallel command structures as well as the place where conflict could be aired, negotiated, and resolved.15 At first, too few experienced personnel, an absence of mutual operating procedures, and inadequate communications interoperability posed problems, and these relationships changed continuously as more and more countries deployed troops to Saudi Arabia in advance of Desert Shield.16 The United States took the lead in planning and executing the operations.
-As Peter de la Billière, commander in chief of British forces in the Gulf War, reported, General Schwarzkopf was the person who "got things done ... efficiently, and helped and enabled us to win this war."17
+A joint directorate of planning (JDOP) between the United States and Saudi Arabia was established in the two weeks following Saddam Hussein's invasion.
+A coalition, coordination, communication, and integration center (C3IC) was established and became the cornerstone of the combined operations.
+It provided the link between the two parallel command structures as well as the place where conflict could be aired, negotiated, and resolved.
+At first, too few experienced personnel, an absence of mutual operating procedures, and inadequate communications interoperability posed problems, and these relationships changed continuously as more and more countries deployed troops to Saudi Arabia in advance of Operation Desert Shield.
+The United States took the lead in planning and executing the operations.
+As Peter de la Billiére, commander in chief of the British forces in the Gulf War reported, Norman Schwarzkopf was the person who "got things done . . . efficiently, and helped and enabled us to win this war."

-Ultimately, command and control of coalition forces was established with "separate, but parallel lines of authority with US and Saudi Arabian forces remaining under their respective national command authorities."18 French land forces remained under French command but were under the operational control of the Saudis.
-British forces remained under British command, but the United States had operational and tactical control of air and ground forces.
+Ultimately, command and control of coalition forces was established with "separate, but parallel lines of authority with US and Saudi Arabian forces remaining under their respective national command authorities."
+French land forces remained under French command but were under the operational control of the Saudis.
+British forces remained under British command, but operational and tactical control of air and ground forces was given to the United States.
 Eventually Egyptian and Syrian divisions were integrated into the defense.
 The headquarters for CENTCOM, per its request, was located in the same building as the Saudi Ministry of Defense and Aviation to facilitate coordination of the two staffs.

-A separate cell was established to begin planning Desert Storm.
-A planning team with representatives from the United States, United Kingdom, Egypt, and France was at the heart of the effort.
-"As with everything else in this war, the development of this plan was a team effort involving literally hundreds of people at every echelon of command across the entire coalition."19 The process did not always proceed smoothly, and much of the work had to be done by the United States, with one British representative in the planning cell.20
+A separate cell was established to begin planning Operation Desert Storm.
+A planning team with representatives from the United States, the United Kingdom, Egypt, and France was at the heart of the effort.
+"As with everything else in this war, the development of this plan was a team effort involving literally hundreds of people at every echelon of command across the entire coalition."
+The process did not always proceed smoothly, and much of the work had to be done by the United States, with one British representative in the planning cell. $^{20}$

 The parallel command structure allowed troops from Arab and Islamic countries to remain under Islamic Arab control, while Western countries maintained control of Western troops.
-Planners took enormous pains to maintain cultural sensitivities.
+Planners took enormous pains to ensure cultural sensitivities were maintained.
 For example, US personnel deploying to Saudi Arabia had to undergo extensive indoctrination programs to educate themselves about the history, customs, religions, and laws of the region.
-Alcohol was prohibited in CENTCOM's area of operations, and a civilian dress code was established as well.
-Broadcasts on the US Armed Forces Radio and Television Service were monitored to avoid giving offense.
-American women were briefed extensively regarding Islamic and Saudi expectations of female conduct although the Saudis did lift the prohibition against women driving, provided it was part of their official duty.21 Tending to cultural differences was essential in fostering and maintaining coalition cohesion.
+Alcohol was prohibited in CENTCOM's area of operation, and a civilian dress code was established as well.
+Broadcasts on the US Armed Forces Radio and Television Service (AFRTS) were monitored to avoid offense.
+American women were briefed extensively regarding Islamic and Saudi expectations of female conduct, although the Saudis did lift the prohibition against women driving, provided it was part of their official duty.
+Tending to cultural differences was essential in fostering and maintaining coalition cohesion.